Oleksandr Usyk vs. Rico Verhoeven odds, prediction, time: Boxing picks for May 23 fight card by top expert

 The WBC heavyweight championship will be on the line when heavyweight champion Oleksandr Usyk battles Rico Verhoeven, a famed kickboxer, in a 12-round boxing main event on Saturday.
-The main card is scheduled for 1 p.m.
-ET from the Giza Necropolis in Giza, Egypt, with the ring walk for this fight listed at approximately 5:48 p.m.
-ET The event will be on DAZN pay-per-view.
+The main card got underway at 1 p.m.
+ET from the Giza Necropolis in Giza, Egypt, with the ring walk for the main event expected to come around 5:48 p.m.
+ET.
+The event will be on DAZN pay-per-view.
 Although Usyk holds the WBA, WBC and IBF heavyweight titles, only the WBC crown is up for grabs because the other sanctioning bodies refused to sanction this as a title fight because Verhoeven is unranked.

 Usyk is a -2300 betting favorite (risk $2,300 to win $100), while Verhoeven is priced at +1480 (risk $100 to win $1,480) in the latest Oleksandr Usyk vs. Rico Verhoeven odds via FanDuel.
-The over/under for total rounds completed is 5.5.
+The over/under for total rounds completed is 5.5, with the Under slightly favored at -118.
 Before locking in your Oleksandr Usyk vs. Rico Verhoeven picks, make sure you see the predictions and betting advice from SportsLine expert Josh Nagel.

 Visit our DraftKings promo code review to see their latest offers and get started.